cypress-io/cypress-and-jest-typescript-example/README.md

 If you hit a problem using Jest and Cypress in the same project, please open an issue in this repository.
 Include a fork of this repository that shows the problem.

+## CircleCI workflow

+The file [.circleci/config.yml](./.circleci/config.yml) shows how to run Cypress and Jest tests using [Cypress CircleCI Orb](https://github.com/cypress-io/circleci-orb)

+## GitHub Actions workflow

+This repo shows how to install dependencies and how to run Jest test in separate jobs on GitHub Actions.
+See the workflow file [.github/workflows/ci.yml](./.github/workflows/ci.yml) for several different approaches

+- install and cache dependencies yourself using [actions/cache](http://github.com/actions/cache)
+- install and cache NPM dependencies using [bahmutov/npm-install](https://github.com/bahmutov/npm-install) helper
+- install and cache NPM dependencies using [cypress-io/github-action](https://github.com/cypress-io/github-action)

+**Tip:** you can learn more about running Cypress tests on continuous integration services from [Cypress CI guide](https://on.cypress.io/ci) and [Cypress on CI workshop](https://github.com/cypress-io/cypress-workshop-ci).

 ## License

 This project is licensed under the terms of the [MIT license](/LICENSE.md).